ooni/ooni.org/content/about/risks.md

 2. **The laws and regulations in the country that you are running OONI Probe from.** Best to consult with local lawyers, and to learn whether that country has a record in prosecuting individuals engaging in similar types of activities.

 3. **The types of OONI Probe tests run.** Not all OONI Probe tests carry the same weight in terms of potential risk.
 OONI's [WhatsApp test](https://ooni.org/nettest/whatsapp/), for example, merely attempts to connect to servers that are already connected by more than a billion people around the world.
-You can opt-out from having OONI Probe run automatically, and you can choose which tests to run through OONI's web user interface.
+You can choose which tests to run through the OONI Probe apps.

-4. **The types of sites that you test.** You can test your own list of sites through the following command line option: `ooniprobe <test-name> -f <your-test-list>`.
+4. **The types of sites that you test.** You can test the websites of your choice through the "Choose websites" button in the OONI Probe mobile app, or by using the [OONI Run](https://run.ooni.io/) platform.
 You can also [contribute to test lists](https://ooni.org/get-involved/contribute-test-lists/) and suggest URLs to be added or removed.

-5. **Whether you have OONI Probe data published.** You can opt-out from having your data published through OONI Probe settings.
+5. **Whether you have OONI Probe data published.** You can opt-out from having your OONI Probe test results published through the OONI Probe app settings.

 ## Understanding potential risks more comprehensively

-OONI's [software tests](https://github.com/ooni/probe) (called OONI Probe) are designed to test networks for signs of censorship, surveillance and traffic manipulation.
-In some countries around the world using OONI Probe may result in criminal prosecution, fines, or even imprisonment.
+OONI's [software tests](https://github.com/ooni/probe) (called OONI Probe) are designed to measure networks for signs of internet censorship and traffic manipulation.
+In some countries, using OONI Probe may result in criminal prosecution, fines, or even imprisonment.
 We therefore strongly urge you to consult with a lawyer licensed to practice in your country *prior* to downloading, installing and running OONI Probe, and to carefully read